Indecomposable continua as Higson coronae: Preliminaries

 Then $C_H(X)$ is a closed subring of $C_b(X)$ with respect to the sup-metric.
 Also, it contains all constant maps and separates points from closed sets.
 Hence, the subring $C_H(X)$ uniquely determines a compactification of $X$ (see \cite[3.12.22 (e)]{Eng}) which is called the {\it Higson compactification} $X^{\nu}$ of $X$.
 Then the compact subset $\nu X=X^{\nu} \setminus X$ is called the {\it Higson corona} of $X$.

 The following proposition is a fundamental property of the Higson compactification.

-\begin{proposition}[\cite{Keesling}, Proposition 1] Let $X$ be a proper metric space.
-Then the Higson compactification is the unique compactification of $X$ such that if $Y$ is a compact metric space and $f:X\to Y$ is a continuous map, then $f$ has a continuous extension $f^{\nu} : X^{\nu} \to Y$ if and only if $f$ satisfies $(\ast )^{f}_{r}$ for any $r>0$. \end{proposition}
+\begin{proposition} \cite[Proposition 1]{Keesling} Let $X$ be a proper metric space.
+Then the Higson compactification is the unique compactification of $X$ such that if $Y$ is a compact metric space and $f:X\to Y$ is a continuous map, then $f$ has a continuous extension $f^{\nu} : X^{\nu} \to Y$ if and only if $f$ satisfies $(\ast )^{f}_{r}$ for every $r>0$. \end{proposition}

 A finite collection $E_1, \cdots , E_n$ of subsets of a metric space $(X,d_X)$ {\it diverges coarsely} in $X$ if for any $r>0$ the intersection of $r$-neighborhoods of them is bounded, that is, there exists $R>0$ such that